Taking Care of Your Breasts

-It’s a new year, new you, right?
-Which means 2020 is going to be your best year yet.
+It’s a new year, a new you, right?
+This means 2020 is going to be your best year yet.
 And with the new year, we challenge you to commit to taking care of the real MVP in your life: you.
 Self-care should be at the top of your to-do list this year, making sure to pay attention to your emotional, spiritual, and physical health.
 Alongside that list, here are the top five ways you can also take care of your breast health this year.

 Perform Routine Breast Self-Exams

 This has been preached to you since you bought your first training bra, and it’s just as important now as it was back then.
 Self-examination only takes a few simple minutes but it can be the first critical step in detecting an abnormality that may be serious and require assessment from a professional.
 The best time to perform a self-exam is right after your period when swelling and tenderness are at a minimum.
 Many women make it part of their morning routine and perform their self-exams during their showers.
 If you notice any new lumps, bumps, rashes, tender spots, nipple discharge or areas of discoloration or thickening of the skin, call your doctor to get them checked out immediately.
 And, if you’re over 40, make sure to schedule your mammograms annually.